 Working abroad is very new to me.
-Even I still can’t believe that I am now here in Sweden, working.
+Even I still can’t believe that I am here in Sweden now, working.
 I have only been working since 2014 with two companies in the Philippines.
 My experiences between those two companies are completely different.
 One is an experience that I love to remember, and the other one is an experience that I would love to forget.

 Nevertheless, I am still excited to share with you my work experiences in Sweden.
 This is a long overdue post, and I forgot about the other questions that I got.
 So, for now, here are the most common questions that I got.

 how did you find your job?